jconnelly-dev/TypeScript-PreCise-Meeting-WebApp/README.md

 * and during each publish the app, w/read-write access, can generate the cached list in a new S3 Bucket
 * the existing get randomized list logic can therefore exist client-side only as a fall-back in case it fails to find the cache

-I'm going to be hosting this web site on my personal Heroku account (because it's free), but will consider AWS if I can get my company to agree to it 😄
+I'm going to be hosting this web site on my personal Heroku account (because it's free).
 Within Heroku I will also be setting up automatic CI/CD deployments in their cloud platform, triggered everytime I push to master.

 ... till next time, see ya 😁!